To decide whether you are disabled, the Social Security Administration uses a step-by-step process involving five questions. They are:

 These jobs typically occurred within 15 years of the current application.
 If an applicant is determined to be capable of performing these past jobs, the applicant is denied.
 Applicants who are judged incapable of performing these past jobs move onto the next and final step.

 - The Final Step 5 – Addresses applicants who are determined to be severely impaired.
 This ultimate evaluation seeks to judge the ability of the applicant to perform any other type of work.
 Can the applicant perform any other type of work in the national economy?

 This step considers the applicant’s residual functional capacity (RFC) as well.
 The DDS also examines the applicant’s other vocational factors, including age, education and work experience.

 In the end, a determination is made as to whether the claimant can perform other work not previously performed.
 If the applicant is deemed unable to perform these jobs, the applicant’s claim is accepted.

 Child Disability Criteria

-Children must also undergo medical screenings just like adults do.
-The DDS will determine if children are severely impaired, meeting various listings and medical disability criteria.
+- Children must also undergo medical screenings just like adults do.
+The DDS will determine if a child is severely impaired by meeting various listings and medical disability criteria.
 Children must also meet duration criteria.
 Again, if a child does not meet the duration criteria, the child is denied.

-Even if children are severely impaired, they may still not meet the criteria for a medically listed impairment.
+- Even if a child is severely impaired, they may still not meet the criteria for a medically listed impairment.
 If this is the case, such children will be closely assessed based on six general domains of functioning.
 These areas help explain what a severely impaired child can and cannot do in normal, everyday life.